hejohns/food/README.md

 **Description**:

 foo daemon just for fun.
 Started as messing around with systemd services.
+Combined with messing around with forks/exec.
 Turned into minecraft server installer.
 Hoping to add rcon capability tied in with nodejs.
 Current goal: write the rcon api based off of https://github.com/Tiiffi/mcrcon in order to learn sockets.
 After, replace nodejs with a simple c http server?

 **Requires**: